 Education, Instruction and Curriculum, M.Ed. - Early Childhood Education emphasis

-The Master of Education program in instruction and curriculum with an emphasis in early childhood education allows educators to gain master's-level understanding and content specialization in early childhood education.
+The Master of Education program in instruction and curriculum with an emphasis in early childhood education allows current educators to gain a master's-level understanding and content specialization in early childhood education.
+Students gain master's-level understanding and content specialization in early childhood education.
 This prepares educators to be leaders in early childhood pre-K settings, from birth through age eight (3rd grade).

 Visit the program website for more information.